Reaganak40/gerontechnology/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Depending on which tools you intend to use, you will need different to install different perquisites.
+Depending on which tools you intend to use, you will need to install different perquisites.
 Utilize npm and pip for these.

 ### Prerequisites